Air Freight vs. Ocean Freight – Pros and Cons

 However, if you are shipping from even large cities, like Wichita, to further locations, including big ones like Vienna, expect 7 weeks for an FCL and 8 for an LCL.
 If you are shipping to many locations in India, or the Middle East, for instance, expect to add up to another two weeks to these times.

-For many clients, this time frame is longer than convenient, and they want to receive their things in a timelier manner.
+This time frame is longer than convenient for many clients, and they want to receive their things in a timelier manner.
 Times for air freight also vary, but they are usually 3 – 13 days instead of weeks, also dependent on origin and destination locations.

 We always recommend that our clients plan their relocations early and contract SDC International Shipping months in advance.
 This planning also lets us cut down on the total shipping time, and it also allows you to plan for things like living several weeks without most of your belongings.
 If you will need some of your things more urgently, many of our clients choose to send most of their cargo via sea freight, and send a small portion of their cargo via air with the things that are most urgently needed.